mongodb/docs/source/core/aggregation.rst

     ] }
    );

-This command calls the :command:`aggregate` on the :term:`collection` "``article``", selects the fields ``author`` and ``tags`` using the :aggregator:`$project`, and runs the :expression:`$unwind` and :expression:`$group` on these fields to pivot the data.
+This command calls the :dbcommand:`aggregate` on the :term:`collection` "``article``", selects the fields ``author`` and ``tags`` using the :aggregator:`$project`, and runs the :expression:`$unwind` and :expression:`$group` on these fields to pivot the data.